 Allowing the process to take place in private without interference by other parties is vital.
 Parents who are concerned about the impact of another student’s behavior on their child should follow the procedure outlined under “Communication” above, and speak first with the teacher.
 The School (teachers, administrators, staff) will address the concerns brought forward, but in most cases will not share the personal situation of the child with other parties including the parent expressing the concern.

 School volunteers are vital to the success of our programs and to the children.
 Each year, Meadow Montessori is fortunate to receive many gifts of time, talent, and treasure, which are essential to our success.
-Volunteers help to make special activities happen – field trips need chaperones and the PA needs a chair.
+Volunteers help to make special activities happen – field trips need chaperones and the fundraising committee needs a chair.
 When you agree to perform a service for the school, the entire community is counting on you to fulfill your promise.
-If you cannot, please contact a member of the PA Leadership and arrange for a replacement right away.
+If you cannot, please contact a member of the administration and arrange for a replacement right away.

 Being present at the school and on field trips requires confidentiality regarding what is observed or heard.
 Any concerns you may have should be made known to the teacher who will indicate if you need to speak to an administrator.